-The Board determined that the following Directors qualify as independent under the applicable Board and committee standards of the NYSE American, SEC rules, and National Instrument 58-101: Dr. Dorward-King, Ms. Dowdall, Dr. Garrett, Messrs, Madhavpeddi, McArthur, Nauman, Schutt and Walsh, Dr. Kaplan is not considered to be independent because he is the Chairman, Chief Executive Officer and Chief Investment Officer of The Electrum Group, which manages the portfolio of Electrum, the largest Shareholder of the Company.
-Mr. Lang is not considered to be independent because he is the Company's President and Chief Executive Officer.
-Each of Mr. Kyle, Mr. Muñiz and Ms. Whittaker will be considered independent Directors if their election to the Board is approved by the Shareholders at the Meeting.
+The Board determined that the following Directors qualify as independent under the applicable Board and committee standards of the NYSE American, SEC rules, and National Instrument 58-101: Dr. Dorward-King, Dr. Garrett, Messrs.
+Kyle, Madhavpeddi, McArthur, Muñiz, Schutt, Walsh and Ms. Whittaker.
+Dr. Kaplan is not considered to be independent because he is the Chairman, Chief Executive Officer and Chief Investment Officer of The Electrum Group, which manages the portfolio of Electrum, the largest Shareholder of the Company.
+Mr. Lang is deemed non-independent because he is the Company's President and Chief Executive Officer.